 - An open cholecystectomy requires a 4- to 6-inch incision in the upper right-hand side of your abdomen.
 Through this incision, the surgeon separates the gallbladder from the other organs and removes it from your body.
 This procedure typically lasts about an hour.
 Open gallbladder removal surgery is recommended when laparoscopic surgery isn’t a safe option, such as in patients who are obese, pregnant, or have severe liver problems.

-- Using the laparoscopic method for gallbladder removal, which is less invasive, a surgeon will make 3 to 4 tiny incisions.
-A long, thin tube with a video camera on the end, called a laparoscope, is inserted into one incision.
+- Laparoscopic gallbladder removal is less invasive.
+During this procedure, a surgeon will make 3 to 4 tiny incisions.
+Then, they’ll insert a long, thin tube with a video camera on the end, called a laparoscope, into one of them.
 This allows the surgeon to view and remove the gallbladder.
 Most gallbladder surgeries are laparoscopic.
-Laparoscopic surgeries are usually associated with shorter, less painful recovery times than open surgeries.
+Laparoscopic gallbladder removal surgeries are usually associated with shorter, less painful recovery times than open surgeries.

 Are there alternatives to gallbladder removal surgery?

 If you have a perforation of your gallbladder or gallbladder cancer, having your gallbladder removed is the most effective option.
-However, if your reason for considering gallbladder removal surgery is due to gallstones, there are some other options.
+However, if you have gallstones, there may be other options.

 Finding a fair price for your gallbladder removal surgery